Generic Name: dalteparin (DAL te PAR in)

 You should not use this medicine if you are allergic to dalteparin, heparin, or pork products, or if you have:

 active or uncontrolled bleeding; or

-a history of blood clot or low levels of platelets in your blood after testing positive for a certain antibody while using dalteparin.
+a history of blood clot or low levels of platelets in your blood while using heparin.

 Dalteparin may cause you to bleed more easily, especially if you have: